gmalysa/ld2l/client/markdown/rules.md

 6. Players between 2500 and 3000 MMR may sign up for either or both divisions, but may only be drafted to one team (since the divisions are played concurrently).
 Players who sign up for both divisions will be assigned a division by the Admins according to league needs.

-5. In order to be "draft eligible" players must also participate in the preseason inhouse league.
-This will enable you to get to know the community and assist Captains who may be interested in drafting you.
-    * The minimum number of games for new League players is 5.
-    * Returning players who want to be drafted are also expected to participate in the inhouse league, but the 5 game requirement may be waived in exceptional circumstances.
-    * Returning players who sign up as standins are not required to play in the inhouse league.

 ## The Draft

-1. Each team will have 6 fixed players consisting of a Captain and 5 drafted players.
+1. Each regular season team will have 6 fixed players consisting of a Captain and 5 drafted players, Masters division teams will have only 5 fixed players.
 The Captain is responsible for all official communication with the Admins and other Captains.

 2. Captains will be selected at the end of the signup period depending on the number of draft eligible players.

-3. The draft pool will consist of five players per Captain, ensuring everyone in the pool will get drafted.
+3. The draft pool will consist of five players per Captain (four for Masters), ensuring everyone in the pool will get drafted.

 4. The draft pool will be determined by signup date on a first-come first-served basis.
 Remaining signups will compose the Free Agent pool.
 Players who do not meet the requirements to be draft eligible (outlined [above](#signingup)) will not be included in the draft pool.